What We Believe About Learning

 Inspiring service through global and community awareness includes monthly services projects, in-depth geography and cultural studies programs, and national and international studies tours.
 Ivy Hall students have traveled to the northeast and southeast United States to understand the foundations of our country, and explored Mexico, China, and Egypt to use their world language skills and provide resources to local schools.
 Providing opportunities to look outside oneself is crucial to our students’ “leading lives of meaningful contribution.”

 Finding our voices and helping others find theirs is the culmination of The Leader in Me® program and the hallmark of entrepreneurship at Ivy Hall.
-Crucial skills are developed through a tech-based collaboration lab, coding, app, and web development courses, and a “Shark Tank” experience.
+Crucial skills are developed through a tech-based collaboration lab, coding, app, and web development courses, how to spot a fake rolex datejust and a “Shark Tank” experience.
 Business leaders visit as guest lecturers to inspire and act as role models.
 Our entrepreneurial focus enables students to be college and career-ready as innovators who have the opportunity to change lives.

 TAKE THE FIRST STEP